MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-windows/single-vm.md

   * A virtual network with a single subnet named **web** used to host the VM.
   * An NSG with two incoming rules to allow RDP and HTTP traffic to the VM.
   * A VM running the latest version of Windows Server 2016 Datacenter Edition.
-  * A sample custom script extension that formats the two data disks, and a PowerShell DSC script that deploys IIS.
+  * A sample custom script extension that formats the two data disks, and a PowerShell DSC script that deploys Internet Information Services (IIS).

 ### Prerequisites